 This course is a study of the birds of Oklahoma, their taxonomy, physiology, anatomy, ecology, distribution, behavior, and natural history.
-There is a three-hour per week laboratory.
+There are three lecture hours and a three-hour laboratory per week.
 Field trips are required.
-Prerequisite(s): Graduate standing and 15 hours of biology, including BIO 3534 or BIO 3454 (or permission of the instructor); and STAT 2103.
+Completion of a course in Ecology and a course in Statistics are recommended.
+Prerequisite(s): Admission to the Biology Graduate Program OR Permission of Instructor.

-BIO 5743 - Population Genetics
+BIO 5743 - Population Genetics & Lab

 This course is an advanced study of modern population genetic theory.
 Topics in this course include: estimating genetic variation within populations; the effects of genetic drift, mutation, selection, and gene flow on genetic variation; inbreeding; estimation of population structure; quantitative genetics; and human population genetics.
-Prerequisite(s): BIO 3303, BIO 3703 and STAT 2103 all with a minimum grade of "C".
+This course consists of two hours lecture and three hours laboratory per week.
+Completion of a course in Evolution is recommended.
+Prerequisite(s): Admission to the Biology Graduate Program OR Permission of Instructor.